 With the active involvement of parents, who are primary educators of their children, St. Dominic School will achieve our distinctive purpose: to create a school community where human culture and knowledge, enlivened by faith, is shared in a family atmosphere among parents, priests, teachers, students, and the parish faith communities in a spirit of freedom and love.

 St. Dominic School is also affiliated with the Dominican Sisters of St. Cecilia of Nashville, TN.
 Following the footsteps of St. Dominic, the sisters continue the work of evangelization of the Gospel through their teaching and service in schools.
-Currently, three sisters serve at St. Dominic, as a principal, a second grade teacher, and junior high teacher.
+Currently, two sisters serve at St. Dominic, as a principal, and a second grade teacher.